 How did Minou survive eating cyclamen, the potentially fatal Christmas tuber?

-Above: An orange Lillium superbum from Vita's Sunset Garden.
-Photo by Kendra Wilson for Gardenista.
+Above: An orange Lillium superbum from Vita’s Sunset Garden.
+Photograph by Kendra Wilson for Gardenista.

 Dr. Wismer: For both dogs and cats, it’s sago palm.
 The seeds or “nuts” of the sago palm contain the largest amount of toxin.
 The ingestion of just one or two seeds can be very serious, including vomiting, diarrhea, depression, seizures, and liver failure.

-Are houseplants the biggest household poison problem for pets?
+Are poisonous houseplants the biggest household problem for pets?

-Is there anything I can do to stop my pets from chewing on plants?
+How can I stop my pets from eating poisonous plants?

-I sprayed Grannick's Bitter Apple, a taste-deterrant spray, on all my houseplants.
-Minou didn't like the taste, but I found that I needed to reapply the spray every day in order for it to keep her at bay.
+I sprayed Grannick’s Bitter Apple, a taste-deterrent spray, on all my houseplants.
+Minou didn’t like the taste, but I found that I needed to reapply the spray every day to keep her at bay.
 (I fail to water my plants on a weekly basis, so I definitely failed to spray them every day.)
-I also found that the more porous the plant, the more its health suffered from the spray: I don't think it was healthy for the ferns, moss, and begonia.
+I also found that the more porous the plant, the more its health suffered from the spray: I don’t think it was healthy for the ferns, moss, and begonia.

-It seems that the best solution is avoidance.
+Above: It seems that the best solution is avoidance.
 I knew that Minou would continue to nibble on the begonia until it died, and its toxins are not good for her.
-So I composted the begonia and planted cushion moss to live alongside three tiny hypoestes and a creeping pilea (Above), three plants listed among the non-toxic on the ASPCA list.
+So I composted the begonia and planted cushion moss to live alongside three tiny hypoestes and a creeping pilea (above), three plants listed as non-toxic by the ASPCA.
 Now the entire arrangement is non-toxic to dogs and cats.